qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 As expected, the delay block spans the full range of time values that we specified.

-After instantiating the experiment, we run the experiment by calling :meth:`.run` with our specified backend.
+After instantiating the experiment, we run the experiment by calling :meth:`~.BaseExperiment.run` with our specified backend.
 This returns the :class:`.ExperimentData` class containing the results of the experiment, so it's crucial that we assign the output to a data variable.
 We could have also provided the backend at the instantiation of the experiment, but specifying the backend at run time